smolijar/gitwiki-thesis/src/design/ui.md

 Therefore, since the project completed all the UI development process of the editor, it is not considered in the design of the remaining parts of the system.
 In the wireframes it is replaced by a simple box.

-_On the UI design of the editor I have worked with a team.
+_I have worked with a team on the UI design of the editor.
 My colleagues contributed only to the project [@nur:project] referred to, but not included in the main content of the thesis.
 The wireframes from the project are available in \hyperref[chapter:ui-testing]{appendix}.
 I, the author of the thesis, am also the author of all the following UI design regarding materials in this section.
 Members of the team have not contributed to the implementation of the editor nor the system._

 ## Repository index